Sparse approximation of triangular transports. Part I: the finite dimensional case: Knothe--Rosenblatt transport

 In general, $T$ satisfying $T_\sharp\measi=\measii$ is not unique.
-To keep the presentation succinct, we will simply refer to ``the transport $T$'' in the following, by which always mean the unique triangular (Knothe--Rosenblatt) transport.
-We also mention that the regularity assumptions on the densities can be relaxed; see for example \cite{bogachevtri}.
+To keep the presentation succinct, henceforth we will simply refer to ``the transport $T$,'' by which we always mean the unique triangular KR transport in \eqref{eq:knothe}.